emunsing/problemsolver/README.md

 - Models must be made with pure-python and numpy.
 Scipy or other advanced problem-solving packages are not allowed.

 Function signatures:
-- All functions should be named `minimize`
+- All functions should be named `minimize` and kept in their own files
 - All functions should take a callable `fun` that takes a numpy array and returns a float.
 - All functions should take an `initial_guess` numpy array.
 The value of this is not important, but it is used to identify the appropriate number of dimensions.
 - Function kwargs should either be hyperparameters which need to be tuned, or default values which will not be changed: